Have questions? We're here.

 • 1 Breakfast

-After breakfast, you take your leave, carrying with you the vibrant tales of Ireland’s and Scotland’s saints, saviours and uncovered secrets.
+After breakfast, you leave, carrying the vibrant tales of Ireland’s and Scotland’s saints, saviors, and uncovered secrets.
 An airport transfer shared with your fellow explorers is included for your onward flight.

 Ship/Hotel